timvink/mkdocs-git-revision-date-localized-plugin/README.md

 You can [customize an existing theme](https://www.mkdocs.org/user-guide/styling-your-docs/#customizing-a-theme) by overriding blocks or partials and using the `page.meta.git_revision_date_localized` tag.

-To add a revision date to the default `mkdocs` theme by adding a `overrides/partials` folder to your `docs` folder and updating your `mkdocs.yml` file:
+To add a revision date to the default `mkdocs` theme, add a `overrides/partials` folder to your `docs` folder and update your `mkdocs.yml` file:

 ```yml
 theme: